solidc0re/solidcore-scripts/README.md

 - ... plus more!! :fire:

 > [!WARNING]
-> Work in progress... *Not currently ready for home use.*
+> Work in progress... *Not currently ready for home use.
+ALMOST READY!!*

-### Status

-- solidcore-install.sh is currently operational and functioning
-- solidcore-firstboot.sh is currently operational and functioning
-- solidcore-uninstall.sh currently undergoing active testing

 ## Current features
-Despite the low version number of v0.1, this script implements some serious hardening.
+**Despite the low version number of v0.1, this script implements some serious hardening.**

 - [x] Guided user interface
 - [x] Auto-generate backups of important config files